Gabesiegel/Gabesiegel/Output.md

 # PERC Rule Calculation for PE Risk Stratification

 ## PERC Criteria Assessment
-Not all variables required to calculate the PERC score are available from the provided patient information.
+- Not all variables required to calculate the PERC score are available from the provided patient information.

-- **PERC Score cannot be calculated** (Heart rate is not reported)
+- **PERC Score cannot be calculated** (Heart rate is not reported and OCP use not reported)
   - **Age < 50 years** (patient is 35) ✓
   - **Heart rate < 100** (Not reported in user input) X
   - **O2 saturation > 94% on room air** (98%) ✓